Okinawan Longevity

 Questions

-1. Tusne Ganaha works.
+Physical Activity.
+Tusne Ganaha is retired.
+She is a pensioner.
 True or false?
-Does she want to retire?
+Does she wish to retire?

-2. Does she have an office job?
+Exercise, Sports.
+Does she have an indoor office job?
 Is her job easy?

-4. Is Ganaha rare individual, an exception, or is she an average person in her village?
+Community Gatherings.
+Is Ganaha a rare individual, an exception, or is she a typical, normal person in her village?

-5. Cancer, heart disease and Alzheimer’s is a major problem in the village.
+Diet and Nutrition.
+Cancer, heart disease and Alzheimer’s are major health problems in the village.
 Yes or no?

-7. Does the health care system in Okinawa emphasize prevention or cure?
+Preventative Medicine.
+Does the health care system in Okinawa emphasize medication, drugs, and surgery?

-A. There are many elderly people (senior citizens) in my community, town or city.
+Vegetables and Fruits.
+There are many elderly people (senior citizens) in my community, town or city.
 Yes or no?
-Are their numbers increasing?
+Are their numbers increasing, decreasing or remaining the same?